master5o1/bbpress-post-toolbar-1/readme.txt

 * Added image uploading using Valums' [Ajax Upload](http://valums.com/ajax-upload/) script.
 * Image uploading is turned on when allowing image posting is turned on.
-* Allowing Anonymous (unregistered users) to upload images is allowable in the settings (off by default).
+* Anonymous (unregistered users) can upload images if allowed in the settings (off by default).

 = 0.4.0 =